 - Class B: You are limited to working with equipment that uses ammonia, which may include carbon dioxide.

-- Class C: You can work with all types of equipment and refrigerants listed above (a passing grade of 70 percent is required)
+- Class C: You can work with all types of equipment and refrigerants listed above

 - You are a full-time employee in a building that manufactures, processes, or stores materials or products